+The final roadway, which opened on July 12, 2015, has improved traffic safety with wider lanes and continuous shoulders to improve emergency response and provide a refuge for disabled vehicles.
 The final Presidio Parkway design improves stopping sight distances, deceleration lengths, ramp geometry and more.
-The typical lane width of the roadway will be increased to 11 feet, with an outside lane width of 12 feet to accommodate buses.
-Usable outside shoulders will be added to improve emergency response and provide a refuge for disabled vehicles.
+The typical lane width of the roadway was increased to 11 feet, with an outside lane width of 12 feet to accommodate buses.

-The new Doyle Drive will also enhance pedestrian and bicyclist safety, providing well-defined pedestrian routes, incorporating pedestrian safety zones and including well-delineated bicycle lanes.
+The new Doyle Drive also enhances pedestrian and bicyclist safety, providing well-defined pedestrian routes, incorporating pedestrian safety zones and including well-delineated bicycle lanes.